alexandreloures/covid19Brazil/README.md

          yaxis = list(title = "Number of Deaths"),
          xaxis = list(title = "Source: Ministerio da Saude (Sistema Unico de Saude"))
 ```
+-->

+The next graph presents the data for the number of new daily deaths
+caused by Covid-19 for Brazil, a 3-day moving average, a 7-day moving
+average and the forecast, obtained by polynomial interpolation of degree
+5, covering the entire period plus 15 days.

 <img src="man/figures/predDeaths.png" width="100%" />